ew72ew/gulp-dest-clean/readme.md

 ### clean(destPath[, exclude[, options]])

-A number of deleted files so far is available as a `deletedCount` property on the stream.
+A list of deleted files so far is available as a `deleted` property on the stream.

 #### destPath